axieinfinity/ronin-documentation/docs/bridge-operators/setup/upgrade-bridge.md

 ---
 description: Get the latest version of the bridge's software.
-title: Upgrade bridge operator version
+title: Upgrade bridge software
 ---

 ## Overview

-This page describes how to get the latest version of the bridge operator node's software.
+This page describes how to get the latest version of the software for your bridge node.

 Upgrades are usually backwards-compatible and can contain performance improvements, bug fixes or new features.
 It's recommended that every node is